Mid levelproduct

 Q5

-Tell me about a time when you had to ship a feature despite incomplete user research or data.
-What was the situation, what did you do, and what was the outcome?
+Tell me about a time when you had to deliver a feature to market faster than originally planned.
+What was the situation, what trade-offs did you make, and what was the outcome?
+Would you handle it differently in hindsight?

 Q6

-Describe a situation where you disagreed strongly with your engineering lead or designer on a product direction.
-How did you handle it, and what was the result?
+Describe a situation where a key stakeholder (engineer, designer, or executive) strongly disagreed with your product direction.
+How did you handle the conflict, and what was the resolution?

 Q7